 An NFT is like a trading card, but it is a digital element, like a song, a small video or an image that is a digital artistic creation, with value.
 We all have digital images on our phones, and because of the system called blockchain, you can store your digital image or NFT on blockchain, and prove that it is the original of the image.
 The way I think about blockchain is relating it to the recorder at the deeds office in real estate.
 The recorder keeps a record of transactions regarding the ownership of real estate, known as deeds.
 Anybody who has an interest in that piece of ground, can find out who owns it, how they got it and whether they truly own the entity.

-There is a digital transaction record for NFT’s, and the creators of the artwork are paid on an ongoing basis, as the image gains value.
+There is a digital transaction record for NFT’s, with the creators of the artwork being paid on an ongoing basis, as the image gains value.
 It will be a large part of commerce in the future, which our children will know about, so it makes sense to understand more about NFT’s.

 How do NFT’s relate to the time capsule story?

 Maybe one of your New Year’s Resolutions should be that you organize your digital world.
-We all have digital stuff, whether it is digital accounts or website URLs you own, that might be valuable.
-Maybe you have digital pictures of your children, as well as family videos and experiences.
-Like me, maybe they all live on your cell phone.
+We all have digital stuff – whether it is digital accounts or website URLs you own, which might be valuable.
+Maybe you have digital pictures of your children, as well as family videos and experiences?
+In my case, they all live on my cell phone.
 Most people haven’t really thought about what happens to all these different online accounts they have access to, if they pass away.
 Who will manage the accounts if you pass away?
 If you have a URL, decide if you want to sell it.
-If you have digital photos, will you share them with family?
-Store these images online for secure but easy access.
+If you have digital photos, you need to decide if you will share them with family.
+You can store your images online for secure but easy access.

 Last year when we had the extended lock down, I didn’t really leave the house for a month.
-I closed the office and worked from home.
-During this time, my wife and I created a digital time capsule.
-We saved headlines, stories, and pictures of all the news items around covid-19, and the many events that occurred over the last 20 months.
-Included are recordings of the number of deaths, positive covid cases and hospitalisations.
-We called it our coronavirus time capsule, but it’s all digital and not in a box.
-It is all stored in a place so that my great great great grandchildren can access it.
-We will keep adding to it, as my family all have digital devices to take pictures and save them for easy access.
+I closed the office and worked from home, and during this time, my wife and I created a digital time capsule.
+We saved headlines, stories, and pictures of all the news items around covid-19, as well as the many events that occurred over the last 20 months.
+We included recordings of the number of deaths, positive covid cases and hospitalisations.
+It was our coronavirus time capsule, which is all digital and not in a box, but in a place where my great great great grandchildren can access it.
+We will keep adding to it, as my family all have digital devices to take photos, and save them for easy access.